-With a vector based file, your design can be used to complete stationery and brand marketing – including business card, letterhead, envelopes, brochure design, websites, graphics for web sites, direct mail design, email marketing, mailing labels, presentation folders, and any other designs your business may require.
+With a vector-based file, your design can be used to complete stationery and brand marketing assets – including business card, letterhead, envelopes, brochure design, websites, graphics for web sites, direct mail design, email marketing, mailing labels, presentation folders, and any other designs your business may require.

-Throughout the process of developing the design work, I make sure to keep the client in the loop as to where I am in the process.
-As each goal is hit, I will communicate with you on how far along we are and get your input on the process.
-This mainly will take place during the Strategy, Ideation, and the end of the Creation phase.
+Throughout the process of developing the design work, I make sure to keep you in the loop as to where I am in the process.
+I will communicate with you on how far along we are and what the next steps will be based on the projected goals we established during the initial process phases.

-Experience has proven that when we decide to seek out validation and approval, we tend to deviate from our initial unique pathway towards our vision/goals.
-While it’s great to get feedback from those we trust, it’s more important that you trust yourself.
+Experience has proven that when we decide to seek out validation and approval, we tend to deviate from our initial unique pathway towards our vision/goals due to the many different opinions that will be offered up to us by others.
+While it’s great to get feedback from those we trust, it’s more important that you trust your vision.
 No one will know your vision better than you and if there are too many voices/opinions in the pot, it can get very muddy.
-Once we have agreed upon a certain direction, it’s very important that we adhere to it as close as possible in order to guarantee its success.
+Once we have agreed upon a certain direction, it’s very important that we adhere to it as close as possible in order to guarantee its full success.

-Of course, we may have some slight changes to certain elements, but that should be the product of our continued communication throughout the process and not that of others outside of the process.
+Of course, we may have some slight alterations to certain elements, but that should be the product of our continued communication throughout the process and not that of others outside of the process.